 Panasonic Lumix G Vario 12- 35 and 35-100mm f/2.8 O.I.S

 For the price of a single Canon EF 24-70mm f/2.8L (Amazon) I purchased (new) a Panasonic G7 body with kit lens along with a Lumix G X Vario 12-35mm f/2.8 and G X Vario 35-100mm f/2.8.

 I’ve been asked to take quite a number of photos and videos indoors and I’ve been chugging along with the 50mm and sneaker zoom along with using a Canon EF-S 15-85mm f/3.5-5.6 that I bought a few years ago.
 The 15-85 is a fine lens, just not inside as compared with the 50mm.

-Low light performance and better quality is the reason I decided to get the 2.8s.
+Low light performance and better quality is the reason for getting the Lumix lenses.
 Now I realize that a fast 2.8 in M4/3 world is not as fast in the full frame world.
 Or even in the crop sensor world.
 I guess.
 I mean that’s what people say.
 I’ve used a fast 50mm 1.4 indoors on my t4i particularly for video and the quality is not as good as similar video from the G7 and 25mm 1.7.

 I am extremely happy with the G7 and the 12-35 snapped on compared with the t4i and 15-85mm.
 Optically it’s obvious but the size difference is quite noticeable.

 Man, I love the M4/3 system.
 The convenience and form factor cannot be beat.
 I’m excited to have rounded out my kit with quality glass.